sergionr2/RacingRobot/README.md

 Installed softwares:
- - all the dependencies for that project (OpenCV >= 3.1, PyTorch, ...)
+ - all the dependencies for that project (OpenCV >= 3, PyTorch, ...)
  - the current project (in the folder RacingRobot/)
  - ROS Kinetic

-Camera and ssh are enabled.
+Camera and SSH are enabled.

 2. Identify the name of your sd card using: